-Spell My Name with an S: The second word of "Agni Kai" is pronounced like the first half of "kayak" in the show but "key" here, to the point that the Zuko's Story prequel manga ends up spelling it with no "A".
+Spell My Name with an S: The second word of "Agni Kai" is pronounced like the first half of "kayak" in the show but "key" here, to the point that the Zuko's Story prequel comic book ends up spelling it with no "A".

 Take Our Word for It: Sokka's relationship with Yue.
 When they first showed up in the North Pole, both Sokka and Yue instantly lock eyes.
 Cue a Katara voiceover stating that "my brother and the princess became friends right away."
 And then the next scene, he's her bodyguard.

 The Northern Water Tribe count as this, since the firebenders need torches to bend fire, Pakku suggests extinguishing all of them to render them powerless and... they never actually do that.